Join our Student Nursing Associate Apprenticeship at UHBW!

 To find out more about the apprenticeship route, including how to apply, speak with your line manager, education team or apprenticeship lead.

-What will I be paid as a Trainee Nursing Associate?
+What will I be paid as a Student Nursing Associate?

-As a Trainee Nursing Associate you will be paid a Band 3 salary whilst training
+As a Student Nursing Associate you will be paid a Band 3 salary whilst training.

 For details of pay scales and how much each NHS band pays visit the NHS Employers website.